Got a burning question? ... you'll most likely find the answer here!

 - Q – Is there timing?

 - A – Certainly!
-This year we’re introducing a new e-chip timing system, which will provide us with even quiqcker and more acurate timing for all competitors
+We have a fantastic e-chip timing system, which provides us with quick, acurate timing for all competitors

 - Q – Where is it held?

 - A – It’s at Wantisden Hall in Suffolk, which is easily accessible from both North and West via the A14 and A12, the address is: Wantisden Hall, Wantisden Valley, Woodbridge, Suffolk, IP12 3PQ

 - Q – What facilities will there be?

 - A – We will have food and drinks on site along with toilets and changing facilities.
 Showers will not be available so come prepared.
 Be prepared to get dirty … these aren’t road races so bring a change of clothing with you!

 - A – Yes, parking is to be arranged in the main area of Wantisden Hall.
 Please navigate to Wantisden Hall and you will then pick up signs for the Whole Hog event once in the grounds.